burkeholland/quick-start/src/chapters/chapter3.md

 };
 ```

-Now that you have the ability to bind the frontend and backends, you need to be able to send that data to a database in order to complete the login routine.
 If you run your app, you'll see the fields prefilled:

 ![login 5](images/login-stage5-ios.png)
 ![login 5](images/login-stage5-android.png)

+Now that you have the ability to bind the frontend to the backend, you need to be able to send that data to a database in order to complete the login routine.

-### Connecting to a backend with the http module
+### Connecting to the Model

 You probably noticed, if you created your own user on the registration page, that, data was passing magically...somewhere.
-There's actually no magic involved; there is a config file that contains our API Key to [Telerik Backend Services](http://www.telerik.com/backend-services), a place where we are storing our users' information.
+There's actually no magic involved; there is a config file that contains our API Key to [Telerik Backend Services](http://www.telerik.com/backend-services), where we are storing our users' information.

 Take a look at `app/shared/config.js`.
 There's only a small code snippet there, but it includes a hard-coded API Key that we use throughout the app to access the backend (in real life, you would of course use your own API Key):